Park City, Utah: History

 The area was traveled by the early Mormon pioneers on their journey to where they settled and built Salt Lake City.
 One of their leaders, Parley P. Pratt, explored the canyon in 1848.
 He was given a charter the following year to build a toll road through it, which was finished in 1849.
 The basin at the top of the canyon was an ideal place to graze, and a few families settled.
 Early on, the area was deeded to Samuel Snyder, Heber C. Kimball and Jedediah Grant.
 The settlers named it "Parley's Park City", which was shortened to "Park City" upon the town's incorporation in 1884.
 The first known discovery of ore in this area was by men serving under Colonel Patrick E. Connor, who invited his men to prospect in the area after having been relocated from Gold Rush-era California.
 The finding of silver, gold and lead sparked the first silver mines in Park City in the 1860s.
 Park City's large mining boom brought large crowds of prospectors setting up camps around the mountain terrain, marking the first mining settlements.
 Although it was not the first find, the Ontario silver mine, discovered by Herman Buden in 1872 and quickly purchased by George Hearst through his business partner R. C. Chambers, was the first major producer.

 Another prominent mining family was that of William Montague Ferry Jr. Ferry Moved to Utah from West Michigan already a very wealthy man.
 He had previously been a Colonel in the Union Army, mayor of Grand Haven, and was son of wealthy businessman William Montague Ferry.
 Ferry was followed by a group of other wealthy Michiganders (including his brother Edward Payson Ferry) who came to be the social elites of the town.
 The Ferry family owned numerous mines including the Marsac Silver mining Company and the Silver King Coalition Mines.
 Col Ferry also donated the land for Westminster College and unsuccessfully ran for governor of Utah.
 Edward Ferry's son W. Mont Ferry was mayor of Salt Lake City.

 In 1880, a spur line was established to the Echo station of the First transcontinental railroad.
 By 1892 the Silver King Mine and its owners Thomas Kearns and David Keith took the spotlight as one of the most famous silver mines in the world.
 While silver mines were doing well in Utah, other mines around the world were not doing as well, which drew many of these miners to Park City.
 The town flourished with crowds of miners and wealth, but by the 1950s, the town nearly became a ghost town.
 This was due in part to a drop in the price of silver.

 The town was nearly destroyed by fire in 1898.
-Another accident occurred in 1902 when 34 miners were killed in an explosion in the Day West Mine.
+Another accident occurred in 1902 when 34 miners were killed in an explosion in the Daly West Mine.